 With enticing synthpop songs sitting together with more conceptual found sound adventures, it is one woman’s artistic vision celebrating her heritage and home, empowered by the freedom and democracy opened up via electronic music.

 ANI GLASS released her first EP ‘Ffrwydrad Tawel’ in 2017 having served an apprenticeship under mentors such as OMD’s Andy McCluskey and the late Martin Rushent.
-She kindly chatted to The Electricity Club about realising her artistic vision and remaining true to her culture.
+She kindly chatted about realising her artistic vision and remaining true to her culture.

 Your debut album ‘Mirores’ has been several years in the making, how did you keep focussed and motivated?